byu-cpe/Maeser/sphinx-docs/development/discord.md

-# Setting Up a Discord Bot
+# The Discord Handler: Setting Up a Discord Bot

 While the Maeser package primarily supports creating flask web apps, you can use `dynamic_implementations/discord_handler.py` to create a **Discord bot** that interfaces with students on a discord server with the same functionality.
 This guide provides instructions on setting up your own Maeser Discord bot.

 > **Note:** The `dynamic_implementations` directory contains examples of handlers that interface with maeser using `dynamic_implementations/generate_response.py`.
 In the future, `generate_response.py` and certain popular handlers will be added directly to the maeser package, but for now, these scripts are provided externally as working examples.

+---

 ## Prerequisites

 - **The Maeser Repository:** cloned locally and set up using the [**Development Setup Guide**](./development_setup.md).
 - **One or More Chatbot Class Models/Courses:** created manually or using the [**Admin Portal**](./admin_portal.md) (recommended).

+---

 ## Set up Config